ericDeCourcy/confidential-token-scanner/medium-writeup.md

 # Findings from confidential token analysis

 I built a piece of [open source code](https://github.com/ericDeCourcy/confidential-token-scanner) that scans for transfers of ZAMA confidential tokens (cTokens) on Ethereum.
-It takes transactions which emit Transfer events from cToken contracts, and puts them into a database (available [on the github](https://github.com/ericDeCourcy/confidential-token-scanner) also).
+It takes transactions which emit `ConfidentialTransfer` events from cToken contracts, and puts them into a database (available [on the github](https://github.com/ericDeCourcy/confidential-token-scanner)).
 From there, i created a script which takes an address as input and finds all transactions where that address is the sender or recipient of cTokens.
 There are also some other helper scripts, like one which lists all the addresses that unwrapped cTokens, "tagging" scripts which examine the transaction, and a script listing all non-auction-related transactions (the $ZAMA sale was an auction which accounts for most of all cToken transactions).

 Confidential tokens here are ERC7984 tokens.
 They are built leveraging the ZAMA fhEVM, and are based on ERC20.
 They are wrappers for ERC20 tokens, allowing you to wrap USDT into cUSDT for example.
 Once in "confidential" form, these tokens are private in the sense that all balances, and all transfer amounts are obscured.
 However, the _existence of transfers_ and the _parties of the transfer_ are fully visible, in the sense that i can see which accounts are sending and recieving tokens.
-A transfer event emits the sender, recipient, and a unique identifier for an encrypted value called a "handle".
+A `ConfidentialTransfer` event emits the sender, recipient, and a unique identifier for an encrypted value called a "handle".

 There are 6 cTokens currently, and they operate the same way.
 Here are their addresses: